List of M*A*S*H novels

-After the success of the M*A*S*H TV series, a long series of "M*A*S*H Goes to __" novels appeared, beginning with M*A*S*H Goes to New Orleans in 1974.
+After the success of the M*A*S*H TV series, a long series of "M*A*S*H Goes to __" novels appeared, beginning with M*A*S*H Goes to Maine in 1972.
 Although credited to Hooker and William E. Butterworth, they were essentially written by Butterworth alone.
 The sequel novels added many additional characters, mostly satiric caricatures of public figures from the 1970s: for instance, operatic tenor Luciano Pavarotti is parodied in the form of a singer named "Korsky-Rimsakov", and news anchor Dan Rather becomes the egotistical "Don Rhotten".
 The tone of the Butterworth novels is also markedly different from Hooker's original books, being much more broadly comical, less darkly satirical, and unrealistic.